jdidion/jdidion.github.io/content/posts/parsing-with-rust-part2.md

 The Tree-sitter grammar DSL provides a few functions to facilitate writing these rules:

-* `seq` takes two or more rules (or tokens) and matches them in order
+* `seq` takes two or more rules (or literals) and matches them in order
 * `choice` selects from among multiple variants
-* `repeat1` takes one rule or token and matches it one or more times consecutively
+* `repeat1` takes one rule or literal and matches it one or more times consecutively

 With these functions, we can expand our grammar to meet *almost* all our goals.